 Bonus – List of best upsell apps on Shopify

-Being an upsell app developer we can also recommend some other good apps, besides our Candy Rack, which are worth testing.
+Being an upsell app developer we can also recommend some other good apps which are worth testing.

 There are dozens of others, but they are either looking awful from the UX point of view or they are difficult to set up.
 But if you think we should add any other to the list, just let us know below in the comments and we will be happy to review.
 But our goal is to keep the list small and feature only the top-quality ones.